alx-xlx/backup-website-to-cloud/README.md

 ![backup-flarum-google-drive](https://raw.githubusercontent.com/alx-xlx/backup-flarum/main/images/backup-flarum-google-drive.png)

-## Hello r4nchy, Please explain how will this work ?
+## Please explain how will this work ?

 - a directory with current date and time will be created
 - zipped database & flarum folder will be stored in the newly created folder